ericlyn4s/notepad/README.md

 ## Credits

-I had a tutor session with Charlies Puentes-Matos on 1/17/2024
+I had tutor sessions with Charlies Puentes-Matos on 1/17/2024 and 1/24/2024

 ## License